PIM-malloc: A Fast and Scalable Dynamic Memory Allocator for Processing-In-Memory (PIM) Architectures: : A Fast and Scalable Dynamic Memory Allocator for PIM

 \subsection{Hardware/Software Co-Designed \pimmallocHW}

 \textbf{Limitations of \pimmallocSW.} While \pimmallocSW was able to achieve a remarkable speedup over the straw-man PIM buddy allocator, the unique hardware/software constraints of the PIM system pose significant challenges for further improving \pimmallocSW via software-only optimizations.
 As an example, consider \pimmallocSW's software-managed metadata buffer which is used to cache recently accessed metadata and exploit locality.
 For the simplicity of its design, the baseline implementation of \pimmallocSW employs a coarse-grained metadata buffer management strategy where a miss at the software-managed buffer leads to flushing this buffer and a subsequent reloading of the required metadata from DRAM.
 To address this inefficiency, we also explored a fine-grained metadata buffer management mechanism based on an LRU replacement policy, implemented entirely in software.
 However, this approach encountered several challenges stemming from the inherent computational limitations of PIM.
 Specifically, such fine-grained buffer management introduces significant software overhead, negating the benefits of reduced DRAM transfers via intelligent caching decisions.
-As such, our analysis reveals that, while the aforementioned LRU-based metadata buffer management effectively reduces metadata transfers from DRAM, the associated computational overhead results in negligible or even diminished performance gains, which led to our baseline, coarse-grained metadata buffer management in \pimmallocSW.
+As such, our analysis reveals that, while the aforementioned LRU-based metadata buffer management effectively reduces metadata transfers from DRAM, the associated computational overhead results in negligible or even diminished performance gains (fine‑grained buffer management shows a 29\% performance degradation in the microbenchmark described in \sect{sect:methodology}, where 16 threads request 4 KB allocations), which led to our baseline, coarse-grained metadata buffer management in \pimmallocSW.
 Overall, the difficulty of further improving \pimmallocSW's performance purely via software-level optimizations motivates our hardware/software co-design approach, aka \pimmallocHW, detailed below.